TemiAremu/Haskell-Language/README.md

 **List Processing Basics**
 - (:) The basic list constructor.
 Adds an element to the front of a list.
 - (++) The list concatenator.
 Adds a list onto the front of another list.
-Make sure you understand the difference between : and ++
 - (head) Returns the first element of a list.
 - (last) The opposite of head; last returns the last element of a list.
 - (tail) The tail of a list is everything except the first element.
 Returns an error if the list is empty.